Geriatrics: Differences between adult and geriatric medicine

-Geriatric providers receive specialized training in caring for elderly patients and promoting healthy aging.
+Geriatric providers receive specialized training in caring for older patients and promoting healthy ageing.
 The care provided is largely based on shared-decision making and is driven by patient goals and preferences, which can vary from preserving function, improving quality of life, or prolonging years of life.
 A guiding mnemonic commonly used by geriatricians in the United States and Canada is the 5 M's of Geriatrics which describes mind, mobility, multicomplexity, medications and matters most to elicit patient values.

-It is common for elderly adults to be managing multiple long-term conditions (multimorbidity).
+It is common for older adults to be managing multiple long-term conditions (multi-morbidity).
 Age-associated changes in physiology drive a compounded increase in susceptibility to illness, disease-associated morbidity, and death.
-Moreover, common diseases may present atypically in elderly patients, adding further diagnostic and therapeutic complexity to patient care.
+Moreover, common diseases may present atypically in older patients, adding further diagnostic and therapeutic complexity to patient care.

 Geriatrics is highly interdisciplinary consisting of specialty providers from the fields of medicine, nursing, pharmacy, social work, and physical and occupational therapy.
-Elderly patients can receive care related to medication management, pain management, psychiatric and memory care, rehabilitation, long-term nursing care, nutrition, and different forms of therapy including physical, occupational, and speech.
+Older patients can receive care related to medication management, pain management, psychiatric and memory care, rehabilitation, long-term nursing care, nutrition, and different forms of therapy including physical, occupational, and speech.
 Non-medical considerations include social services, transitional care, advanced directives, power of attorney, and other legal considerations.

 Increased complexity

 The decline in physiological reserve in organs makes the elderly develop some kinds of diseases and have more complications from mild problems (such as dehydration from a mild gastroenteritis).
-Multiple problems may compound: A mild fever in elderly persons may cause confusion, which can advance to a fall and to a fracture of the neck of the femur ("broken hip").The presentation of disease in elderly persons may be vague and non-specific, or it may include delirium or falls.
+Multiple problems may compound: A mild fever in elderly persons may cause confusion, which can advance to a fall and to a fracture of the neck of the femur ("broken hip").
+The presentation of disease in older persons may be vague and non-specific, or it may include delirium or falls.
 (Pneumonia, for example, may present with low-grade fever and confusion, rather than the high fever and cough seen in younger people.)
 Some elderly people may find it hard to describe their symptoms in words, especially if the disease is causing confusion, or if they have cognitive impairment.
 Delirium in the elderly may be caused by a minor problem such as constipation or by something as serious and life-threatening as a heart attack.
 Many of these problems are treatable, if the root cause can be discovered.